Your browser version is no longer supported, so you may experience issues while using this site.

 Getting the right level of cover for you

 Remember CTP is not the same as car insurance, it’s something you need to buy separately on top of it.
 A comprehensive car insurance policy, like AAMI’s Comprehensive Car Insurance, can fill the gaps of cover that you won’t get with CTP insurance.
-This includes damage to another person’s car or property, car theft or damage to your car caused by attempted theft.
+This includes damage to your car or another person’s car or property, car theft and damage to your car caused by attempted theft.
 Whether it’s a prang or a major accident, having car insurance on top of your CTP can save you from being potentially thousands of dollars out of pocket.

 Not sure what level of car insurance cover you need?
 AAMI’s got your back.